Benefits of BYOD: Banking industry success and best practices

 Be sure to leverage mobile device management tools

-Many banking leaders purposefully install master applications on mobile devices that let them regulate user access, install additional software programs and run applications in a trusted environment.
+Banking leaders purposefully install master applications on mobile devices that let them regulate user access, install additional software programs and run applications in a trusted environment.
 These tools also provide a secure channel to deliver and share information and wipe data remotely in the event of a loss or breach.
 Using these software-based systems, enterprises can also control when, where and how employees can gain access to business-related information/communications, as well as to what extent.

-For example, Africa’s largest bank recently introduced a mobile application management (MAM) solution that offered workers access to virtualized applications, files and desktops, as well as email, intranet sites and centrally managed online tools and solutions.
+For example, Africa’s largest bank recently introduced a mobile application management (MAM) solution that offered employees access to virtualized applications, files and desktops, as well as email, intranet sites and centrally managed online tools and solutions.
 However, access to all can be shut down and data wiped instantly if a device is lost or stolen.

 Enable multiple failsafes and backups